nms-scribe/nms-scribe.github.io/index.md

 {% comment %}
 <!---
 TODO: Next:
-[ ] Announce the new blog on the old blog and on social media [ ] Comments - One problem with 'issues' is that I have to create the issue, and if there are never any comments then there's no need for an issue.
+[ ] Comments - One problem with 'issues' is that I have to create the issue, and if there are never any comments then there's no need for an issue.
 Not to mention, it requires logging in to Github, doesn't it?
 I need some way of doing anyonymous comments.
 How does the blogger stuff do that?

 FUTURE: I'm seriously contemplating rewriting this whole thing in a language I know just to get rid of the ruby configuration files and other weirdness such as automatically creating style.css even when I want something else.